You are Here > Out of Season > Flower Bulbs > Lily Bulbs >

 Out of Stock

-Product Description Pollination and Growing Zones Shipping Information
+Product Description Growing Zones Shipping Information

 The Ivory Coast Lily is an aromatic African flower which can last up to a month as a cut flower.
 The Greeks gave it the name Ornithogalumor, "bird's milk."
 The African name is "Tjenkenrientjee" which was corrupted into the English common name, Chincherinchee.
 The Ivory Coast Lily is a very important creamy-white flower that sits atop a 6 feet tall stem on sword shaped, wide, medium-green leaves that point upward toward the flower cluster.
 The 1/2 inch flowers age to a pure white, and the 6 petaled, star-like flower are centered with a dark green knob that can age to black.The knob in the flower center matures to form a seed pod that rattles when touched or moved.
 This rattling noise actually sounds like the rattles of a rattlesnake; leading to another common name for the Ivory Coast Lily, the "Chincherinchee", common in England.
 At the Ivory Coast in Africa, the French name for this flower is called, "Lis de la Côte d'Ivoire de l'Afrique".
 The Ivory Coast Lily is an outstanding cut flower that is prized by floral shops and American florists, because the beautiful flowers are long lasting, and the white flower is perfect for weddings and anniversary flower arranging.
 When placed in a tall vase, the stems of Ivory Coast Lily will arrange themselves in a few hours by bending toward the light.
 The Ivory Coast Lily is distributed all along the East Coast of Africa and was imported into Europe by the Portuguese slave traders, and plants were grown at Kew Royal Botanical Gardens in London in 1887 and cataloged as the "Ivory Coast Lily", not as the incorrect name "Cape of Good Hope Lily", that is advertised by some internet websites today.